 Michigan is a state located in the Great Lakes and Midwestern region of the United States.
 It’s known for its two major land masses, the Upper Peninsula and the Lower Peninsula, which sit alongside 4/5 of the Great Lakes.
-The capital and largest city in Michigan is Detroit, which is located in the eastern portion of the state, about 2 hours away from where I was staying.
+The capital is Lansing and the largest city in Michigan is Detroit, which is located in the eastern portion of the state, about 2 hours away from where I was staying.
 For this trip, I only visited western Michigan.
 This is where Grand Rapids is located!
 It’s the largest city in the area and is the second largest in the state.
 Holland, Michigan is a small Dutch town located about 30 minutes from Grand Rapids by car.
 This is where the world-famous Tulip Time festival is held each May.
 I was lucky to visit both cities during my trip to Michigan!

 How To Get To Michigan

 I flew direct from Boston to Grand Rapids, Michigan on Allegiant Air for… wait for it… $32!
 Allegiant is one of America’s budget, regional airlines and I was very impressed.
 If you can find an affordable flight right into Grand Rapids I recommend flying into the Gerald R. Ford airport here.
 It was clean, easy to navigate, and right near the city.
 You could also fly into Detroit, but that’s over 2 hours from Grand Rapids.
 A lot of people opt to drive as well.
 I recommend this, if possible, as public transportation is a bit limited in this area.
 A local was telling me most families have multiple cars and just drive everywhere, so be aware of this if you’re planning a multi-city stay.